-The navigation tools I use to get to a new place has radically changed in a very short amount of time.
+The navigation tools I use to get to a new place have radically changed in a very short amount of time.
 Modern tools and applications provide me with more information on roadblocks ahead of me, and adjust in near real-time to help me chart the most efficient course to my destination.
 In many ways, this is a perfect analogy for digital transformation.
 Organizations are looking to get to a new place – applying digital technology to redefine their business models – yet many are still stuck using methodologies that date back to folding paper maps and car stereos with tape decks.

 The marketing department for a pharmaceutical company, for example, may be responsible for transforming their messaging platform from being healthcare provider-centric to a more patient-centric approach.
 How do they best prioritize the physical and digital assets to reach their intended audience before their competitors do?
-The executives in charge of operations and planning for a major utilities company may be tasked with improving operational efficiency and modernizing their systems to continue to deliver safe and reliable energy while embracing new business models and innovation (blog link?).
-In both of these cases, the same principles that are used by developers to speed applications to market quickly can be adopted by other parts of the organization to achieve greater business agility.
+The executives in charge of operations and planning for a major utilities company may be tasked with improving operational efficiency and modernizing their systems to continue to deliver safe and reliable energy while embracing new business models and innovation.
+In both of these cases, the same principles that are used by developers to speed applications to market can be adopted by other parts of the organization to achieve greater business agility.

 Stuck in the middle: the biggest roadblock for agile transformation

 While my experience tells me that scaled agile can work for everybody, it also tells me it’s not for everybody.
 The biggest roadblock I see when working with clients is pushback is from mid-level management.
 I get it.
-On the one hand, middle managers are far along enough in their career to have developed effective processes (frameworks, guides, and reports) for doing something, often to minimize risk of failure.
+On the one hand, middle managers are far enough along in their career to have developed effective processes (frameworks, guides and reports) for doing something, often to minimize risk of failure.

 About this author

 As an IT professional with more than 20 years of experience in leading and managing all aspects, groups and silos in the software delivery life cycle, Steve has seen the impact of digital transformation up close where success factors have less to do with technologies ...